 A Fair Parenting Plan Includes a Comprehensive Visitation Schedule

-Once you and your spouse have determined which parent will be the custodial and non-custodial parent, visitation must be determined.
-One of the primary purposes of a Virginia parenting plan is to set out a visitation schedule.
+Once you and your spouse have determined which parent will be the custodial and non-custodial parent, you must then determine visitation.

 Visitation is the non-custodial parent’s right to be a part of their child’s life.
 Visitation is the right of the non-custodial parent to spend time with their child.

 The schedule of visitation, when the non-custodial parent can spend time with their child, should be an essential part of your parenting plan.